tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/tokendesignprocess.md

 The path of token engineering is one of continuous learning and collaboration.
 Embrace the challenge and let's shape a future where tokenised applications unlock new possibilities.

 [^1]: Chen, Andrew [The Cold Start Problem: How to Start and Scale Network Effects](https://andrewchen.com/wp-content/uploads/2022/01/ColdStartProb_9780062969743_AS0928_cc20_Final.pdf).
 Harper Collins, 2021.
-[^2]: Quintarelli, Emanuele., & Mathis, Krishan.
+[^2]: Quintarelli, Emanuele & Mathis, Krishan.
 [From systems to entrepreneurial ecosystemic organizations.
 Exploring Haier’s RenDanHeYi.](https://metaphorum.org/webinar/from-systems-to-entrepreneurial-ecosystemic-organizations-exploring-haiers-rendanheyi), 2024.
-[^3]: Easley, David., Kleinberg, Jon.
+[^3]: Easley, David & Kleinberg, Jon.
 [Networks, Crowds, and Markets: Reasoning About a Highly Connected World](https://www.cs.cornell.edu/home/kleinber/networks-book/).
 Cambridge University Press, 2010.
 [^4]: Zargham, Michael.
 [Engineering Ethics in Web3](https://medium.com/token-engineering-commons/engineering-ethics-in-web3-18d981278018).
 Medium, 2021.